Health and wellbeing at primary school

 Discuss and set limits.
-Wishes and feelings are acceptable but some behaviours are not.
+Wishes and feelings are acceptable, but some behaviours are not.
 It is important to remain calm, clear and assertive.

 “I hear you want to play more.
 It is important that you get a good night’s sleep before school.
 It is bedtime.”

 Notice and address any physical, behavioural or emotional changes.
 Some reactions to stress include tiredness, struggling to fall asleep, boredom, feeling irritable or acting out, being withdrawn or avoiding school and homework, complaints of an upset stomach or headache, excessively asking questions, or seeking reassurance.
 Always share any concerns with your child’s teacher.
-They can get extra advice from the school counselling service, if needed.

 Create routines at home

 Make sure your child is getting a good night’s sleep and at least 30 minutes of daily exercise.